 Rangeland Wildlife Working Group

-The Rangeland Wildlife Working Group promotes unified efforts in managing rangelands for both wildlife and livestock sustainable use.
+The Rangeland Wildlife Working Group promotes unified efforts in managing rangelands for both wildlife and sustainable use by people.
 It provides a forum for members who may have dual interests in other related professional societies or in multi-purpose land management to build support for symposia, outreach, special projects, information exchange, and networking of members who work toward a common goal.
-As a newly formed working group, initial efforts will include developing plans for collaborative projects, such as a symposium at the 2014 TWS Conference, highlighting current issues in the rangeland field as they relate to managing key wildlife species.
+This Working Group was established in 2014 and has sponsored symposiums at every annual meeting to foster greater awareness of issues relative to grassland dependent wildlife within the region surrounding the annual meeting.

 Renewable Energy Working Group